salomoncle/Simulated-Annealing/README.md

 # Simulated-Annealing
-Implementation of the Simulated Annealing algorith for the travelling salesman problem
+Implementation of the Simulated Annealing algorithm for the travelling salesman problem